Mount of Beatitudes - Jesus Most Famous Teaching

 Understanding these characteristics of disciples in the context of the original language gives us a more realistic view of our own experience with God, as He opens our eyes to our own process of having God’s character become our character.

 Principle: The “Beatitudes” are not a “high bar” that none of us can jump over!
 It is an accurate portrait of those of us who have truly decided to follow Jesus by first understanding our brokenness, and God’s personal solution to transform us.
-It is the starting point for true discipleship.
-It is a description of True Humility!

-Anyone who pretends to be a follower of Jesus without this realization of his own brokenness, his sorrow for his sin, his decision to live life God’s way, his empathy for those around him who are also affected by sin, and a desire to bring true relationship with God to all he encounters, will soon realize that this is not a “pretend” game.
-It is a very personal experience that begins at the depths of our humanness and takes us to the heights of godliness.
+Anyone who pretends to be a follower of Jesus without this realization of his own brokenness, his sorrow for his sin, his decision to live life God’s way, his empathy for those around him who are also affected by sin, and understanding of the transformation in thinking and reasoning that is taking place within and a desire to bring true relationship with God to all he encounters, will soon realize that this is not a “pretend” game.

 It is the beginning of True Discipleship!